ibm-apiconnect/saas-welcome-pack/content/getting-started.md

 title: Welcome to your IBM API Connect Trial

 ----

+To help you get the most from your IBM API Connect trial here are a set of resources.
+Whether you need help getting started or trying out more of our advanced capabilities we’ve got you covered.

 - [Getting started](#getting-started)
 - [Analyzing your APIs](#analyzing-your-apis)
 - [Socializing your APIs via a customized Developer Portal](#socializing-your-apis-via-a-customized-developer-portal)